Wichita on the Cheap

 (316) 518-8907

-• Meadowlark Farm is a pick-your-own fruit orchard just east of Wichita in Rose Hill Kansas.
-Their apple orchard comprises more than 2000 trees, of more than 20 apple varieties.
+• Meadowlark Farm is a pick-your-own fruit orchard just east of Wichita in Rose Hill, Kansas.
+Their apple orchard comprises more than 2000 trees of more than 20 apple varieties.

 • The earliest apples ripen in July, and the latest ripen in November.
 Many peach trees are also available, ripening along the same timeline as their apples.

 • Their property also contains a large strawberry field that ripens mid-May to early June.
-They are a perfect you-pick price of $5 per pint.

 • Meadowlark Farm Facebook Page